opsmill/infrahub/docs/guides/artifact.md

 - **parameters**: the parameter to pass to the transformation GraphQL query, in this case this we will pass the name of the object (tag) as the tag parameter
 - **content type**: the content type for the resulting artifact
 - **targets**: the name of a group of which the members will be a target for this artifact
-- **transformation**: the RFile or Python transformation that should be used
+- **transformation**: the Jinja2 or Python transformation that should be used

 More details on the `.infrahub.yml` file format can be found in [.infrahub.yml topic](../topics/infrahub-yml.md).